-"E. The Board of Directors is and shall remain divided into three classes until the annual meeting of stockholders for fiscal year 2020.
+"E. The Board of Directors is and shall remain divided into three classes until the annual meeting of stockholders for fiscal year 2022.
 The terms of the members of the Board of Directors elected prior to the annual meeting of stockholders for fiscal year 2020 shall serve for a term expiring at the third annual meeting of stockholders to be held after their election.
-Beginning with the annual meeting of stockholders for fiscal year 2020, the terms of the members of the Board of Directors shall be as follows: (i) at the annual meeting of stockholders for fiscal year 2020, the Directors whose terms expire at that meeting or such Directors' successors shall be elected to hold office for a one-year term expiring at the annual meeting of stockholders for fiscal year 2021, the Directors whose terms expire at that meeting or such Directors' successors shall be elected to hold office for a one-year term expiring at the annual meeting of stockholders for fiscal year 2022, and at each annual meeting of stockholders for fiscal year 2022; and (iii) at the annual meeting of stockholders for fiscal year 2022 and at each annual meeting of stockholders thereafter, all Directors shall be elected for a one-year term expiring at the next annual meeting of stockholders after their election.
+Beginning with the annual meeting of stockholders for fiscal year 2020, the terms of the members of the Board of Directors shall be as follows: (i) at the annual meeting of stockholders for fiscal year 2020, the terms of fiscal year 2020, the Directors whose terms expire at that meeting or such Directors' successors shall be elected to hold office for a one-year term expiring at the annual meeting of stockholders for fiscal year 2021; (ii) at the annual meeting of stockholders for fiscal year 2021; (ii) at the annual meeting of stockholders for fiscal year 2021; (ii) at the annual meeting of stockholders for fiscal year 2021; (ii) at the annual meeting of stockholders for fiscal year 2022; and (iii) at the annual meeting of stockholders for fiscal year 2022; and (iii) at the annual meeting of stockholders for fiscal year 2022; and at each annual meeting of stockholders after their election.
 The provisions of this Article 6.E are subject to the rights of the holders of any class or series of Preferred Stock to elect Directors."